9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

-Fiji is a dream destination for scuba divers, surrounded by the invitingly warm waters of the South Pacific.
-This famously friendly Polynesian country boasts more than 900 sun-kissed islands and islets, encircled by some of the most diverse coral reefs in Oceania.
+Surrounded by the invitingly warm waters of the South Pacific, this famously friendly Polynesian nation is a dream destination for scuba divers.
+It encompasses more than 900 sun-kissed islands and islets, encircled by some of the most diverse coral reefs in Oceania.

-It’s easy to see why the legendary ocean explorer Jacques Cousteau fell in love with Fiji’s underwater realm, calling it the “Soft Coral Capital of the World.”
+It’s easy to see why the legendary ocean explorer Jacques Cousteau fell in love with Fiji’s underwater realm, dubbing it the “Soft Coral Capital of the World.”

 If you want to plan a sustainable scuba vacation in paradise, Fiji is an inspired choice.
-It boasts some outstanding dive resorts that are committed to minimising their environmental impact and protecting the reefs that guests travel so far to experience.
+It boasts some outstanding dive resorts committed to minimising their environmental impact and protecting the reefs guests travel so far to experience.

-In this article, discover 9 of the best eco-dive resorts in Fiji to help you plan a sustainable scuba vacation in paradise.
+In this article, we’ll share 9 of the best eco-dive resorts in Fiji to help you plan a sustainable scuba vacation in paradise.

 For more information about diving in Fiji, check out our detailed guide here.